Why are Wellness Panels Important in Healthy Pets?

 The CBC checks a pet’s red blood cells (erythrocytes), white blood cells (leukocytes), and platelets (thrombocytes).
 Various changes in these cell types could indicate chronic illness, blood loss, inflammation, infection, and clotting disorders.

-chemistry panel includes tests that evaluate the liver, the kidneys, the pancreas, blood glucose, blood proteins, and electrolytes.
+A chemistry panel includes tests that evaluate the liver, the kidneys, the pancreas, blood glucose, blood proteins, and electrolytes.
 Not all abnormalities on a chemistry panel are concerning, but some are.
 Many pets with chronic disorders of the liver and kidneys may be asymptomatic at home but have abnormal results on blood tests.
 Suspicion of a problem based upon a wellness panel may lead to additional testing and disease diagnosis.
 Catching a disease in the early stages can result in better treatment options and longer survival.

-urinalysis is helpful in evaluating the urinary tract for infection and inflammation, but can also be useful in screening for certain conditions, such as diabetes.
+A urinalysis is helpful in evaluating the urinary tract for infection and inflammation, but can also be useful in screening for certain conditions, such as diabetes.

-thyroid level is necessary to test thyroid function.
+A thyroid level is necessary to test thyroid function.
 In dogs with hypothyroidism (inactive thyroid), this level will be too low.
 In cats with hyperthyroidism (overactive thyroid), this level will be too high.
 Both of these are common diseases and are treatable disorders, but accurate diagnosis requires bloodwork.

 For a complete picture of your pet’s health, we strongly encourage you to have a wellness panel performed.
 Our doctors and staff are more than happy to discuss this with you, we welcome your questions!